 In 2020, MrBeast and Dude Perfect ranked second and third on Forbes’ list of highest-earning YouTube stars.
 Both of these channels feature entertaining and funny videos like stunts and trick shots.
 MrBeast (real name Jimmy Donaldson) pulled in an estimated $24 million in 2020 as his popularity skyrocketed.
 Dude Perfect, a five-man group, brought in an estimated $23 million.

 David Dobrik, ranked ninth on Forbes’ list, also focuses on entertainment and humor, but with a different approach than MrBeast and Dude Perfect.
 Dobrik publishes vlogs that show anything from David in an Iron Man jet pack to tips for hacking vending machines.

-Gaming-focused content is also extremely popular on YouTube.
+Gaming-focused content is another popular niche, with many creators earning seven figures a year.
 Markiplier (real name Mark Fischbach) was number five on Forbes’ list, and Preston Arsement came in at number six.
 Markiplier has amassed more than 30 million subscribers with a huge collection of videos that cover different video games.
 Arsement owns a few different gaming YouTube channels, but he initially gained popularity with Minecraft videos.